 The Hacking Incident

-Early in our relationship, I experienced something that felt like a significant breach of trust.
+Early in our relationship, I experienced what felt like a significant breach of trust.
 I began to suspect that Tiffany had accessed my Facebook account and set up my messages to be forwarded to her phone without my knowledge.
-My suspicions were triggered when I received a personal message from a colleague and friend, Isla, which read: “I love you.”
-As I tried to process this unexpected message, I noticed Tiffany looking down at her phone at the exact same moment.
-It was then that I started to wonder if she had seen the message before I had even read it myself.
+My suspicion arose when I received an unexpected message from my colleague and friend, Isla: “I love you.”
+As I processed it, I noticed Tiffany looking at her phone at the exact same moment.
+It made me wonder—had she seen the message before I even read it myself?

-Isla was more than just a colleague; she was a close friend.
-I knew she had feelings for me, but I consciously chose not to pursue anything due to the power dynamics—I was her manager, and I wanted to maintain professional boundaries while preserving our friendship.
+Isla was more than a colleague; she was a close friend who had feelings for me.
+But I had never pursued anything due to the power dynamic—I was her manager, and I valued our friendship too much to cross that line.

-The situation felt complicated.
-I had no time to fully process Isla’s words before I was confronted with a more unsettling question: how had Tiffany possibly accessed my private messages?
-At that point in our relationship, I believed I had been transparent and faithful.
-I had ended my previous relationship, maintained no contact with my ex, and felt I had given Tiffany no reason to distrust me.
-Yet, the possibility that she had read my messages left me feeling confused and vulnerable.
+Yet before I could even process Isla’s words, a more unsettling question took over: How had Tiffany accessed my private messages?
+I had been transparent and faithful—I had ended my previous relationship, cut contact with my ex, and given Tiffany no reason to distrust me.
+The thought that she had gone through my messages left me feeling vulnerable.

 The Vietnam Incident